 Step Four: Create a ScholarShare529 account.

-For more information about ScholarShare529 or for assistance in opening your account, visit www.scholarshare529.com or contact a customer service representative toll-free at 1-800-544-5248.
+For more information about ScholarShare529, or for assistance in opening your account, visit www.scholarshare529.com or contact a customer service representative at (800) 544-5248.

 Once your account has been created:

-- Complete the ScholarShare 529 West Sacramento Home Run – Authorize transfer of city funds form.
-You only need to complete Parts 1, “Account Information”, as well as sign and date Part 6 “Signature of Participant”
+- Complete the ScholarShare 529 Authorization to Receive or View Account Information form.
+You only need to complete Part 1, “Account Information,” and sign and date Part 6, “Signature of Participant.”

-Please note that you will not be able to withdraw the city contributions from your child’s account until you request a withdrawal for qualified higher education expenses.
+Please note that you will not be able to withdraw the city’s contributions from your child’s account until you request a withdrawal for qualified higher education expenses.
+Those requests can be made to the City of West Sacramento by emailing [email protected], (916) 617-5315

 Why this strategy: